Dynamic Feedback Linearization of Control Systems with Symmetry: Geometry of control systems

 The class of control symmetries is essential for studying the general properties of smooth control systems under the action of a Lie group.

-\begin{lem} Let $\bsy{\o}$ be a smooth control system on a manifold $M$ and $\bsy{\D}$ the Lie algebra of all infinitesimal symmetries of $\bsy{\o}$.
-The subset $\bsy{\G}\subseteq\bsy{\D}$ of infinitesimal control symmetries is a Lie subalgebra of $\bsy{\D}$. \end{lem} \begin{proof} A control symmetry is a static feedback transformation that is also a self equivalence.
-Consequently, an infinitesimal control symmetry has the form (\cite{DTVa}, Theorem 4.9)
+\begin{Lemma} Let $\bsy{\o}$ be a smooth control system on a manifold $M$ and $\bsy{\D}$ the Lie algebra of all infinitesimal symmetries of $\bsy{\o}$.
+The subset $\bsy{\G}\subseteq\bsy{\D}$ of infinitesimal control symmetries is a Lie subalgebra of $\bsy{\D}$. \end{Lemma} \begin{proof} A control symmetry is a static feedback transformation that is also a self equivalence.
+Consequently, an infinitesimal control symmetry has the form \cite[Theorem 4.9]{DTVa}

-If $Y\in\bsy{\G}$ is another infinitesimal control symmetry, then it is easy to deduce that the Lie bracket $[X,Y]$ also belongs to $\bsy{\G}$. \end{proof}
+If $Y\in\bsy{\G}$ is another infinitesimal control symmetry, then it is easy to deduce that the Lie bracket~${[X,Y]}$ also belongs to $\bsy{\G}$. \end{proof}

-\begin{rem} { There is a further subalgebra $\bsy{\Sigma}\subset\bsy{\G}$ of {\it state-space symmetries} which is better known \cite{Grizzle, Elkin}.
+\begin{Remark} { There is a further subalgebra $\bsy{\Sigma}\subset\bsy{\G}$ of {\it state-space symmetries} which is better known \cite{Elkin, Grizzle}.
 This is the case $\chi^a\equiv 0$ in the infinitesimal generators of $\bsy{\G}$.
-But the restriction to $\bsy{\Sigma}$ is both unnecessary and inadequate for studying the full range of phenomena presented by control systems.} \end{rem} We can now give criteria whereby the quotient (symmetry reduction) of a control system by a control symmetry group $G$ is also a control system on the quotient manifold $M/G$.
+But the restriction to $\bsy{\Sigma}$ is both unnecessary and inadequate for studying the full range of phenomena presented by control systems.} \end{Remark} We can now give criteria whereby the quotient (symmetry reduction) of a control system by a control symmetry group $G$ is also a control system on the quotient manifold $M/G$.